 If you’re playing a fall sport – golf, soccer, tennis or volleyball – you’ll report to campus seven to 10 days before classes start.

 If you’re playing a winter or spring sport -- basketball, bowling, wrestling, baseball, swimming or softball – you will report at the same time as the rest of the student body.

-In addition to the 1-20, you need to complete these important steps:
+After you receive your I-20/DS-2019, you need to complete these important steps:

 - More information will be provided from the Office of International Services and the Pitt-Bradford Admissions Office as you move through the process.
 Be sure to check your email regularly.